 NRA High Power Long Range

 The Palma Match, an NRA National Championships event, is shot at 800, 900, and 1,000 yards, with 15 rounds at each stage.
 Shooters compete in one of three categories: Service Rifle, NRA Match Rifle, or Palma Rifle.
-In international Palma matches, only Palma Rifles and ammunition loaded with 155-gr. projectiles are used.
+In international Palma matches, only Palma Rifles and ammunition loaded with projectiles less than 156 grains are allowed to be used.